 If I was lucky enough to get second reads from the other Agents of BookEnds, I’ll use their feedback as well to help guide my thoughts.

-And then, once the call is made, I’ll wait.
+And then, once it makes the call, I’ll wait.
 And yes, I’ll wait as impatiently as any author who is waiting to hear from an agent on a full request.